 On the other hand, when your starter is in good shape it should smell fresh, fruity and yeasty.

 So, what does that even mean?

 Fresh, fruity, and yeasty aromas will vary from starter to starter.
 Some will smell like toasted coconuts and pineapple, others will smell like apple cinnamon.
 It’s actually very interesting to note all of the differences.
 Don’t worry if yours just smells tangy and not very “exotic.”
 Totally normal.
 The aroma all depends on what’s in the jar and how it’s cared for.

 9.)What Happens If There’s Mold Growing On My Starter?

-If you see mold, get rid of it!
+If you see mold, get rid of the entire starter!

 In all my years of baking, I’ve never had a problem with mold.
 That doesn’t mean it can’t happen to you.
 In fact, several of you have emailed me regarding mold (oddly enough you’re all from eastern Australia.
 Weather issues?).

 Mold can occur on the surface of the starter or on the jar itself.
 Its appearance can range from white and fluffy, to dark greenish brown, and even pink.